Vetiver Essential Oil

 Do not ingest.

-This Vetiver has herbaceous middle notes woven with deep, smoky, leathery and rich earth undertones.
+Vetiver essential oil has herbaceous middle notes woven with deep, smoky, leathery and rich earth undertones.
 As with Patchouli and Sandalwood, Vetiver becomes more complex and smooth with age.

 Vetiver essential oil blends well with: Clary Sage, Jasmine, Lavender, Patchouli, Rose, Sandalwood, and Ylang Ylang.